 Come to Beaumont for the Spindletop Anniversary Celebration in January.
 In 1901, the Lucas Gusher exploded at the Spindletop oil field in Gladys City on January 10, spitting oil hundreds of feet in the air for nine straight days until the well was capped, bringing in thousands of sightseers and fortune seekers literally overnight.
 The gusher marked the day that Beaumont became one of the nation’s top petroleum-making cities; it was the first major gusher of the Texas oil boom.
 Each year during the anniversary celebration at Spindletop Gladys City Boomtown Museum, you can watch a live re-enactment of the gusher and take part in fun contests.
 Live demonstrations take place in each building throughout the replicated village including blacksmithing, quilting, printing and more.

 Because of its location on Texas-Louisiana border, the greater Beaumont area in Southeast Texas knows how to do Mardi Gras.
-In Port Arthur—which is less than a 20-minute drive from Beaumont—the four-day, family-friendly Mardi Gras of Southeast Texas takes place each February.
+In Beaumont, the four-day, family-friendly Mardi Gras of Southeast Texas takes place each February.
 The festival includes a traditional Mardi Gras parade, gumbo cook-off competition, luchador wrestling, live music, arts and crafts vendors, lots of food and more.
 A designated Kids Zone keeps the littlest revelers engaged with games and fun activities.

 Celebrate the spring and the arts with a traditional blessing of the crops at the Beaumont Botanical Garden during the Maypole Festival, held on the Saturday before Mother’s Day each year.
 Families come to this festival each year for carnival games, face painting and fish feeding at the koi pond.
 Food vendors and live music performers are on-site during the event, and it ends with a fairy dance around the Beaumont Maypole, which was erected in 2015 to honor the memory of a local philanthropist.